-$$h(x) = \frac{h(x \mid i = MX) \Pr(i = MX)}{\Pr(i = MX \mid x)}.$$ (5)
+(5) $$h(x) = \frac{h(x|i = MX) \operatorname{Pr}(i = MX)}{\operatorname{Pr}(i = MX|x)}.$$

-Combining (4) and (5), we obtain an expression for θ that is the ratio of the conditional probability that a Mexican-born worker resides in the United States, Pr(i=US|x)/Pr(i=MX|x), to the unconditional probability that a Mexican-born worker resides in the United States, Pr(i=US)/Pr(i=MX).
-We estimate these probabilities via a logit model, use the estimates to calculate θ , and apply the θ weights to estimate the counterfactual wage density in (2).12
+Combining equations 4 and 5, we obtain an expression for θ that is the ratio of the conditional probability that a Mexican-born worker resides in the United States, Pr(i = US|x)/Pr(i = MX|x), to the unconditional probability that a Mexican-born worker resides in the United States, Pr(i = US)/Pr(i = MX).
+We estimate these probabilities via a logit

-We construct actual and counterfactual wage densities for males and females, separately, in three years, 1990, 2000, and 2010.
-Earnings are annual labor income for individuals ages 18 to 64.
-We estimate the logit regressions used to predict whether an individual born in Mexico resides in the United States separately for men and women as a function of education (7 categories based on years of schooling: 0-4, 5-8, 9, 10-11, 12, 13-15, 16 plus) and age (46 categories, one for each year in the range 18 to 64).
+We construct actual and counterfactual wage densities for males and females, separately, in the years 1990, 2000, and 2010.
+Earnings are annual labor income for individuals age 18-64.
+We estimate the logit regressions used to predict whether an individual born in Mexico resides in the United States separately for men and women as a function of education (seven categories, based on years of schooling: 0-4, 5-8, 9, 10-11, 12, 13-15, 16+) and age (46 categories, one for each year in the range 18-64).
 The population is all working-age individuals in Mexico and Mexican immigrants in the United States who have resided in the country for 10 or fewer years.
-Results are similar when we expand the analysis to include immigrants with 20 or fewer years of U.S. residence, who constitute the large majority of working-age Mexican immigrants in the United States.
-Wage densities are plotted relative to mean log earnings for workers in Mexico of a given gender in a given year, such that actual wage densities are centered on zero.
+Results are similar when we expand the analysis to include immigrants with 20 or fewer years of U.S. residence, who constitute the large majority of working-age Mexican immigrants in the United States are plotted relative to mean log earnings for workers in Mexico of a given gender in a given year, such that actual wage densities are centered on zero.
 Figure 6 presents the results, where in each plot the dashed line is the actual wage density for Mexico and the solid line is the counterfactual wage density in Mexico for current Mexican immigrants.

-For the case of males, shown in the panels on the left of Figure 6, we see that in each year the actual and counterfactual densities are very similar to each other, suggesting that the observable skills of Mexican immigrants match closely those of individuals who have not migrated abroad.
-In 1990, the counterfactual wage density lies slightly to the right of the actual wage density, indicating that Mexican immigrants are mildly positively selected in terms of observable skill.
-This difference is more defined in Figure 7, which plots the difference between counterfactual and actual wage densities.
-In 1990, this difference, as seen in panel (a), has a negative mass just below zero and a positive mass just above zero, indicating that male immigrants are underrepresented among those who would earn slightly less than mean earnings in Mexico and overrepresented among those who would earn slightly more than mean earnings in Mexico.
-The slight rightward shift in the counterfactual relative to the actual wage density is also present in 2000 and 2010.
-However, the difference between actual and counterfactual densities becomes less pronounced over time, such that in panel (a) of Figure 7 the negative hump below zero and the
+For the case of males, shown in the left-side panels of figure 6, we see that in each year, the actual and counterfactual densities are very similar to each other, suggesting that the observable skills of Mexican immigrants match closely those of individuals who have not migrated abroad.
+In 1990, the counterfactual wage density lies slightly to the right of the actual wage density, indicating that Mexican immigrants are mildly positively selected in terms of observable skills.
+This difference is more defined in figure 7, which plots the difference between counterfactual and actual wage densities.
+In 1990, this difference, as seen in the top-left panel, has a negative mass just below zero and a positive mass just above zero, indicating that male immigrants are underrepresented among those who would earn slightly less than mean earnings in Mexico.
+The slight rightward shift in the counterfactual relative to the actual wage density is also present in

-12 This method for constructing weights ignores differences in labor-force participation rates in the two countries.
-Whereas labor-force participation among male residents of Mexico and male Mexican immigrants in the United States are similar, labor-force participation is higher among immigrant Mexican women than among non-migrant Mexican women.
+11 This method for constructing weights ignores differences in labor force participation rates in the two countries.
+Whereas labor force participation among male residents of Mexico and male Mexican immigrants in the United States are similar, labor force participation is higher among immigrant Mexican women than among nonmigrant Mexican women.
 Not accounting for these differences would tend to overstate negative selection among immigrants.
-See Chiquiar and Hanson (2005) for details and for methods to account for cross-national differences in labor-force participation.
+See Chiquiar and Hanson (2005) for details and for methods to account for cross-national differences in labor force participation.